hujhax/austin-improv-wiki/Shows/Control Issues.md

 At the start of its run, a single *Pick Your Own Path* adventure was paired with *[[Shows/The Lottery]]* and a montage jam from experienced Hideout players.
 In January 2012, *[[Shows/The Wheel]]* was revamped, *[[Shows/The Lottery]]* was retired, and *Pick Your Own Path* expanded to a double bill, with two *Pick Your Own Path* adventures and no additional acts.

-From 2010 to 2014, the show was a pick-up format, cast month-to-month from interested parties, à la *[[The Fancy-Pants Mash-Up]]*.
+From 2010 to 2014, the show was a pick-up format, cast month-to-month from interested parties, à la *[[Shows/The Fancy-Pants Mash-Up]]*.
 In mid-2014, [[Performers/Andrew Buck]] took over the show, and created a core cast that rehearsed the format regularly, bringing in only one or two guests in any given month.

 ## Media
 ### Videos